ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

 ## Do not deploy this MariaDB project on its own

 This MariaDB setup is missing the persistent volume for storing data that you must not confuse with the claim you have configured for your MariaDB server.
-That PV and other elements will be declared in the main Kustomize project you will declare in the final part of this Ghost deployment procedure.
+That PV and other elements are going to be declared in the main Kustomize project you will declare in the final part of this Ghost deployment procedure.
 Until then, do not deploy this MariaDB subproject.

 ## Relevant system paths